Time parallel integration and phase averaging for the nonlinear shallow water equations on the sphere: Numerical experiments

+where $b_0$ = 2000 m and $R_0 = \pi / 9$.
+The sudden appearance of this mountain disturbing the balanced flow creates significant fast unbalanced inertia-gravity waves as well as triggering slow balanced vortex motion.

 Icosahedral grids with a piecewise cubic approximation to the sphere are used in the model.
-The number of cells $N = 1280$ where the maximum cell center to cell center distance is 1054 km and the minimum distance is 720 km.
-As there is no analytical solution for this problem, the model output at 15 days is compared to a reference solution generated from a semi-implicit nonlinear shallow water code provided by \citet[][]{gibson2019compatible}, using the same spatial resolution of $N = 1280$.
-A timestep of 1 hour is used in the averaged model whereas a timestep of 180 s is used to generate the reference solution.
+The number of cells is $N_C=20480$, and the maximum cell centre to cell centre distance is 263 km and the minimum distance is 171 km.
+A timestep of 900 s is used in the averaged model unless stated otherwise.
+As there is no analytical solution for this problem, the model output is compared to a reference solution generated from a semi-implicit nonlinear shallow water code provided by \citet[][]{gibson2019compatible} (which we refer to as the ``standard model''), using the same spatial resolution of $N_C = 20480$, and the same spatial discretisation.
+A much smaller timestep of 22.5 s is used to generate the reference solution, to get as close as possible to the exact solution to the time continuous space discrete system we are trying to approximate with the averaging technique.

-Figure \ref{fig:eta} shows the field of the free surface elevation $\eta$ at day 15 in the averaged model plotted in a latitude longitude space.
-The averaging window $T$ is set to 1 hour in this plot.
-It shows waves that travel around the globe as a result of the zonal flow interacting with the mountain.
+Figure \ref{fig:eta} shows the field of the free surface elevation $\eta$ at day 15 from the averaged model plotted in a latitude longitude space.
+The averaging window is $T$ = 1 hour in this plot.
+The model successfully reproduces waves that travel around the globe as a result of the zonal flow interacting with the mountain.
 Figure \ref{fig:etadiff} shows the errors in $\eta$ at day 15 compared to the reference solution.
-Errors are prominent on the lee side of the mountain with some evidence of grid imprinting.
+We can see that errors are sufficiently small and not dominated by errors due to grid imprinting.

+Figure \ref{fig:pv} shows the fields of the potential vorticity at day 15 and 50 from the averaged model.
+The flow is only weakly nonlinear at day 15, and fine scale structure has been generated at day 50 as the flow becomes more nonlinear.
+These results are consistent with the numerical results by \citet[][]{thuburn2014mimetic} and \citet[][]{shipton2018higher}.